KyryloChalov/Imagine/README.md

 user authentication, managing user profiles, uploading and managing photos, adding comments and ratings to photos, as well as a health checker endpoint to ensure the database's functionality.

-Sure, here's the updated `readme.md` for your project:

 ## Main Features